 Should I wait for my cataract to be ‘ripe’ or ‘mature’?

 This was the thinking for old-style cataract surgery.
-Because modern cataract surgery has advanced radically, this thinking is now incorrect.
+Because modern cataract surgery has progressed radically, this thinking is now incorrect.
 In fact, surgery is much easier when the cataract is not too ‘ripe’ or ‘mature’.

 Is cataract surgery painful?

 No. There should be no pain at all.
 Sometimes there is a feeling of pressure or tightness in the eye during surgery.

 Are there any risks in cataract surgery?